CLSherrod/clsherrod.github.io/_pages/explore.md

 ## 🎨 Art & Creative Work

-The creative side of my world.
+Art is how I process the world.
+Writing is one form of expression; sacred geometry and ambient visuals are another.
+If you want to see the creative side of my work — the part that doesn’t use words — start here.

 - **Art by Chr1stopher →** [https://chr1stopher.com](https://chr1stopher.com/)